Sydney-Informatics-Hub/langchainlaw/README.md

 ## Prompts

-Prompts are configured using an Excel spreadsheet with the following sheets:
+Prompts are configured using an Excel spreadsheet - here is [an example](tests/sample_prompts.xlsx)

 ### system